 The third shock was the absolute epitome of God’s timing.
 Two weeks before Adam was to give his notice, he was let go.
 Well daggum, perfect timing!
 He took over packing, figuring out the house logistics, and bombproofed our home for the new tenants with repairs and an awesome exterior paint job!

 When it came to giving my notice, I broke down and started balling to my supervisor.
 Quitting an incredible job and leaving everything to adventure into the unknown isn’t easy.
-Now that we have been traveling for almost a year, every stress, every worry is completely worth it.
+Now that we have been traveling for several years, every stress, every worry is completely worth it.